purduesigbots/pros-docs/v5/api/cpp/misc.rst

 this function for button 3, but should not for buttons 1 or 2.
 A typical use-case for this function is to call inside opcontrol to detect new button presses, and not in any other tasks.

+This function uses the following values of ``errno`` when an error state is reached:

+- ``EACCES``  - Another resource is currently trying to access the controller port.

 Analogous to `controller_get_digital_new_press <../c/misc.html#controller-get-digital-new-press>`_.